 Natural stone tiles can give your bathroom an amazing finish, who says tiles have to be plain and boring?
-If you love the natural look then you may want to consider buying slate or marble tiles, alternatively you could also buy regular porcelain or ceramic tiles that have a natural effect.
+If you love the natural look, then you may want to consider buying slate or marble tiles.
+Alternatively, you could also buy regular porcelain or ceramic tiles that have a natural effect.
 These tiles are likely to be a little cheaper than stone tiles, but they can still have that amazing finish you’re looking for.
 Try not to go with a design that’s too over the top as it could look quite dated in just a few years.
-Remember if you want to use natural stone tiles in a small bathroom, you should still make sure the tiles aren’t too big or two dark.
+Remember if you want to use natural stone tiles in a small bathroom, you should still make sure the tiles aren’t too big or too dark.

 A Combination of Tiles